MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage/manage-global-assets.md

 9. Click the check mark to save the connection.

-### To create a new connection with Windows PowerShell in Service Management Automation
+### To create a new connection with Windows PowerShell

 The following sample commands create a new Virtual Machine Manager connection with the name MyVMMConnection.
 Note that we use a hashtable to define the properties of the connection.
 This is because different types of connections require different sets of properties.
 A connection of another type would use a different set of field values.

 For more information about hash tables, see [about_Hash_Tables](http://go.microsoft.com/fwlink/?LinkID=324844).